andrew/ultimate-awesome/README.md

 - [awesome-ai-ethics](https://github.com/brandonhimpfen/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-audiovisual](https://github.com/brandonhimpfen/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-blogging](https://github.com/brandonhimpfen/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
-- [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-generative-ai](https://github.com/brandonhimpfen/awesome-generative-ai) - A curated list of tools, models, datasets, papers, and resources related to generative artificial intelligence.
 - [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
 - [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-terraform](https://github.com/brandonhimpfen/awesome-terraform) - A curated list of awesome Terraform modules, tools, resources, and learning material.
+- [awesome-threat-intelligence](https://github.com/brandonhimpfen/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.
 - [awesome-b-r](https://github.com/br-automation-community/awesome-b-r) - A curated list of awesome B&R  frameworks, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-bqn](https://github.com/brian-ed/awesome-bqn) - A list of awesome libraries for BQN.
+- [awesome-raymond-hettinger](https://github.com/brianspiering/awesome-raymond-hettinger) - A curated list of awesome Raymond Hettinger talks.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.
 - [YA-awesome](https://github.com/chengcyber/YA-awesome) - Yet Another Awesome List 🤓.
-- [awesome-programming-tools](https://github.com/ChessMax/awesome-programming-tools) - The list of awesome programming tools that can simplify and speed up everyday work.
 - [awesome-sparse-autoencoders](https://github.com/chrisliu298/awesome-sparse-autoencoders) - A resource repository of sparse autoencoders for large language models.
 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-constellation](https://github.com/Constellation-Labs/awesome-constellation) - :scroll::computer: Curated resource list for developers.